Treefrog/Handbook/Manual/harassment.md

 # Harassment

-> Do not be an jerk.
+> Do not be a jerk.

 We expect our employees to treat each other with fairness and respect.
 Harassment on the basis of race, religion, gender, age, handicap, or national origin will not be tolerated.